Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems

-\paragraph{Multi-check verification} Another early idea was to use several sources of information to verify the general validity of messages, rather than just using signals to verify a position, which was sketched in~\cite{LHSW04:IDS_VANET}.
+\paragraph{Multi-rule plausibility} Another early idea was to use several sources of information to verify message validity, rather than just using signals to verify a position, which was sketched in~\cite{LHSW04:IDS_VANET}.
 The authors introduce the concept to use on-board vehicle sensor data and data from different layers of the communication system to build a world model, with which newly received information can be compared.
-Many of these multi-check mechanisms also include some form of other detection mechanism, but often the focus lies on taking advantage of the many fast and simple checks that can be performed through plausibility checks.
+Many of these multi-rule mechanisms also include some form of other detection mechanism, but often the focus lies on taking advantage of the many fast and simple checks that can be performed through plausibility checks.

-Lo~\&~Tsai~\cite{Lo2007} have introduced a particular attack called the illusion attack, where the attacker injects false information into the \acp{cITS}.
-To protect against this attack, the authors propose a plausibility validation network (PVN), which consists mainly of a checking module and a rule database, which allows information in new messages or provided by ones' own sensors to be verified.
-The rule database contains a set of rules that govern whether certain information should be considered valid or not, by analyzing the individual fields and verifying them against each other based on the rules provided by the rule database.
-This set of rules is dependent on message type.
-A message is valid if it passes all relevant verifications.
-The authors go on to provide a list of these rules in order to detect fake vehicles, which includes dropping of duplicate messages, that the location should be in range and plausible, the time stamp should be checked and the velocity should be plausible.
-The authors provide a formula for verification for each rule.
-When a message is considered valid, no rule has detected an attack, which means that either the appropriate rule does not exist yet, or the message is legitimate.
-As the authors only consider attackers manipulating sensors (i.e., the attacker does not have key material), this will be capable of detecting most attacks.
-However, our attacker model allows the attacker to generate arbitrary signed messages, which means that the attacker can generate messages to pass the (known) rule database.
+Lo~\&~Tsai~\cite{Lo2007} discuss a type of data injection attack called the illusion attack, where the attacker injects false information into the \acp{cITS}.
+To protect against this attack, the authors propose a plausibility validation network (PVN), which consists mainly of a checking module and a rule database.
+The rule database contains a set of rules that govern whether certain information should be considered valid or not, by analyzing the individual message fields.
+The authors provide a list of such rules to detect fake vehicles, which includes dropping of duplicate messages, the position being in transmission range, valid time stamps and others.
+The set of rules is different per message type, and is default-deny (i.e., all rules must accept the message).
+A weakness of this work is that it assumes that the attacker can only manipulate messages indirectly (i.e., through sensor manipulation, the attacker has no key material).
+Because the rule database is shared amongst all participants, the attacker can generate only valid messages to avoid detection.